gilmore-lab/ss-repro-case-public/rgilmore.md

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?
 (200-400 words)*

+The data transfer and updating of the participant metadata file need to be made more automated.

 ##### Key benefits
 *Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
 What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
 What would you want them to learn from your example?
 (200-400 words)*